azaj01/OpenPhone/README.md

 - **Deployment feasibility**: 3B fits comfortably on a single high-end consumer GPU and is a realistic target for upcoming mobile NPUs, while 7B–9B models typically exceed memory or latency budgets for real edge devices.
 - **Latency vs. capability trade-off**: For GUI control, responsiveness matters as much as accuracy.
 Our experiments show that a well-trained 3B model offers a much better latency/quality trade-off than larger models that are hard to deploy.
-- **Cloud offloading as a backup, not default**: In LightAgent, the 3B model handles steps locally, with the hardest cases escalated to strong cloud models—reducing cost and preserving user privacy.
+- **Cloud offloading as a backup, not default**: In Open-PhoneAgent, the 3B model handles steps locally, with the hardest cases escalated to strong cloud models—reducing cost and preserving user privacy.

 ### Model release & resources